threefoldfoundation/info_sdk/src/1_architecture/architecture_network.md

 - All traffic is encrypted
 - High performance
 - The shortest path between two end-points, multi-homed containers
-- Could span large geographical areas and create virtual datacenters
+- Could span large geographical areas and create virtual data centers
 - All created and made operational **without** public access from the internet

 ### Networking possibilities